senal4/Github-Git-Cheat-Sheet/README.md

 **Relocate and remove versioned files**

-Deletes the file from the working directory and stages the deletion.
+Delete the file from the working directory and stages the deletion.
 ```bash
 $ git rm [file]
 ```

-Removes the file from version control but preserves the file locally.
+Remove the file from version control but preserves the file locally.
 ```
 $ git rm --cached [file]
 ```

-Changes the file name and prepares it for commit.
+Change the file name and prepares it for commit.
 ```
 $ git mv [file-original] [file-renamed]
 ```